Apache's Egypt quandary symbolizes tough business call

-NEW YORK/SAN FRANCISCO (Reuters) - Apache Corp (APA.N) faces a difficult choice in Egypt: whether to sell its substantial oil and natural gas operations in the country or wait out the recent bloodshed.
+NEW YORK/SAN FRANCISCO, Aug 23 (Reuters) - Apache Corp faces a difficult choice in Egypt: whether to sell its substantial oil and natural gas operations in the country or wait out the recent bloodshed.

 The Texas-based energy company has said it is assessing the value of its Egyptian interests, which account for roughly a fifth of its global oil and gas production and 27 percent of its revenue last year.